objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/tracking-locations.md

 ## Example of collision
-Let's see how these Components can help us in making all Interactions uniquely identifiable in the UIgst.
+Let's see how these Components can help us in making all Interactions uniquely identifiable in the UI.

 Here is an example page with a collision:
 ```tsx